uninunez-media/ableplayer/README.md

     The example code below uses Google’s hosted libraries; no download required.
 - *Able Player* uses [js-cookie][] to store and retrieve user preferences in cookies.
 The example code below uses CDN’s hosted libraries;
     no download required.
-Prior to version 2.3, Able Player used [jquery.cookie][] for this same purpose.
+All Able Player cookies are functional cookies.
 - *AblePlayer*, as of 4.5.1, requires the use of the DOMPurify sanitizing library.
   - The default files in the root of the `/build` directory have DOMPurify bundled in.
   - Alternatively, the `build/separate-dompurify` directory houses copies of the AblePlayer files with AblePlayer code only and a stand-alone copy of the current version of DOMPurify that the project is currently using.
 These files are available for those who want to load DOMPurify via a separate file or want to use a CDN hosted version.